akim426/food_delivery_app/README.md

 # food_delivery_app
-Created a food delivery app with available appetizers.
+Created a food delivery app with available appetizers using switftUI.
 Also created a cart and personal info section.